Veganuary: The Vegan Movement Saving the World

 Humanity’s method of producing food has an environmental effect that extends far beyond factory farming.
 This includes over-fishing our oceans and the use of unsustainable agricultural practices.
-As it stands, food production is responsible for ¼ of the planet’s greenhouse gas emissions.3 This is why N4L uses sustainable farming practices to grow bountiful, chemical free harvests.
+As it stands, food production is responsible for ¼ of the planet’s greenhouse gas emissions.3 This is why Nutrition for Longevity uses sustainable farming practices to grow bountiful, chemical free harvests.

 N4L also advocates for vegan and pescatarian eating because the science shows that eating less meat always results in a smaller carbon footprint than eating meat that is produced more sustainably.
 This is because the majority of greenhouse gas emissions come from farming livestock, not from the processing or packaging of meat.3 Thus, moving toward plant-based eating benefits the planet, but it also carries a multitude of health benefits!

 Eliminating animal foods from your diet requires paying attention to the nutrients you are consuming, but this is something everybody would benefit from doing anyway!
-Just as many Americans are deficient in fruit and vegetable consumption, vegans can fall victim to eating too little protein, calcium and vitamin D. Fortunately, Nutrition for Longevity’s ready-made meal kits offer a balance of carbohydrates, healthy fat, and protein in both our vegan and pescatarian kits.
+Just as many Americans are deficient in fruit and vegetable consumption, vegans can fall victim to eating too little protein, calcium and vitamin D. Fortunately, Nutrition for Longevity’s ready-made vegan meal plans offer a balance of carbohydrates, healthy fat, and protein.
+You can also choose our pescatarian or flexitarian meal plan.
 Whether it’s fresh salmon, quinoa, nuts or pea protein, the ingredients we use to flavor our dishes will provide you with the nutrition you need to keep going!